adithyappb/voyageEase/README.md

-### Travel Planner App
+### VoyageEase

 ## Overview

-The Travel Planner App is a full-stack web application designed to help users plan their travels.
+VoyageEase is a travel planner app that's a full-stack web application designed to help users plan their travels.
 It features user authentication, hotel booking, trip collaboration, and the ability to invite friends.
 The application is built with a React frontend and an Express/MongoDB backend.

 ## Features